Inj3-GT/Improved-3rd-Person-System/README.md

 For developers (client) :

--- You can use this hook to find out the status of the third person.
+-- You can use this hook to find out the status of the 3rd person.
 Example :
 hook.Add("IprThirdpCustomFunc", "UniqueName_Hook", function(status)
     if (status) then